-Additional information regarding international students can be found in the International Student Admission Guide available for download on the BSK website and available in print by request to the Office of Admissions.
-All questions about the admission of international students should be directed to the Director of Admissions.
+Additional information regarding international students can be found in the "International Student Admission Guide" available for download on the BSK website and available in print by request to the admissions office.
+All questions about the admission of international students should be directed to the director of admissions.